-By fossil1955 from Cortez, CO
+By Ron from Cortez, CO

 I am a mother and a full time student working towards my college degree.
 I have financial limitations and constraints and I was always looking for practical ways to save money and recycle at the same time.

 After opening mail, keep envelopes to write shopping list or to do list.
 Then you can recycle.
-Also if there is paper inside that is only printed on one side, use this for scrap paper as well.